MandarGogate/av-challenge-website/getting-started/rules.md

 ### Track 2:

-- Participants are allowed to use additional data as long as it is publicly available or is made available to other participants in the Challenge.
+- Participants are allowed to use additional training data as long as it is publicly available or is made available to other participants in the Challenge.
 - Teams are allowed to create more training data using our provided tools and dataset.

-- Participants are allowed to use pretrained models as long as they are publicly available or are made available to other participants in the Challenge.
+- Participants are allowed to use AV pretrained models as long as they are publicly available or are made available to other participants in the Challenge.

 ## Computational restrictions